Dwiga/reservation/readme.md

 # Application docs
 ## Buy a ticket
     - I assume that every table has 2 seats.
-    - Once customer buy a ticket, they will have random seat
+    - Once customer buy a ticket, they will have random seat (using numpy library to make this happen)
     - I assume customer only eat 1 our, so when another customer buy a ticket in different hour, the previous customer's seat will be available
     - I assume they come in a fix hour, (1-24)
     - I assume, the price of the ticket is only 50% (cheaper) than 1 table